Lacon Childe School: Legacy building

-The school was founded by the Member of Parliament William Lacon Childe in 1740, and the remains of the old school building on Church Street are now a listed building.
+The school was founded by former Shropshire Member of Parliament William Lacon Childe in 1740, and the remains of the old school building on Church Street are now a listed building.
 It is dated 1740 but there are multiple late nineteenth century and later extensions, and additions.
 It is of stone rubble construction with an ashlar facade and cornice.
 The hipped plain-tiled roof carries plain brick ridge stacks.
 It has a simple rectangular plan with late century set-back flanking wings and extensive 20th century ranges to rear.
 The central doorcase with rosette architrave, is surmounted by fascia and broken pediment with apex crest.
 An octagonal open wood bell turret has a cupola roof with ball finial and weather-vane.

 To left side is single-storey stone gabled flanking wing of around 1890, known as the Baldwyn-Childe Dining Hall.
 Its doorcase fascia inscription reads: "Sir Lacon William Childe of Kinlet, Knight, by his will endowed this school, the building was erected in 1740".

 The school was re-founded 1835 as a free school for 20 boarders with house for headmaster.
 It became a private school in 1890, and was sold to Local Education Authority in 1935.